Theofilos Karasavvidis: International career

 Karasavvidis in 1993 he played for Greece U21 in a friendly match against Germany U21 ended 3-3.
 He also played for Greece from 1992 until 1995, where on 29 January 1992, he made his debut in the senior team against Albania.

 After retirement

 After retiring from competitive activity, he worked as a physiotherapist in a Wellness Center in Como.
-In February 2018 he returned to Sassari and was warmly welcomed by the Sassari Torres fans at the Stadio Vanni Sanna.
+In February 2018, he returned to Sassari and was warmly welcomed by the Sassari Torres fans at the Stadio Vanni Sanna.
 He also became the agent of some players such as Marios Oikonomou, Dimitris Diamantakos, Charalampos Lykogiannis.
-He is the agent of Dušan Vlahović of Fiorentina and Alfredo Morelos of Rangers.
+He is the agent of Dušan Vlahović and Alfredo Morelos.